twogood/Activout.RestClient/README.md

 ## Usage notes

-- Built for ASP.NET Core 3.1
+- Built for ASP.NET 8 and 9
 - Both synchronous and asynchronous calls are supported.
 Asynchronous is recommended.
 - Additional serializers and deserializers can be added at will.
 - Support for custom error objects via \[ErrorResponse\] attribute.
 These will be included in a RestClientException that is thrown if the API call fails.